AdobeDocs/campaign-web.en/help/v8/msg/gs-deliveries.md

     ![](assets/create-a-delivery.png){zoomable="yes"}

 1. Choose a channel for the delivery.
 1. Define the delivery audience, for the main target and the control group.
-Learn more about audiences in [this section](../audience/about-recipients.md).
+[Learn more about audiences](../audience/about-recipients.md).

     ![](assets/select-audience.png){zoomable="yes"}{width="70%" align="left"}